Get Matched With Health Science Colleges

 Where Might You Work?

 Most doctors work long hours with unpredictable schedules.
-Some doctors will work at a number of medical facility types rather than simply one location, such as to split your time between an office, hospital, and clinic.
-It is possible that doctors work for a hospital, with a group of doctors, as a solo doctor, in academics, in urgent care, and others.
-Doctors who are employed by groups or larger organizations have less independence in their care practices yet they will have more flexibility in time away from work due to the number of doctors who can cover their patients.
+Some doctors will work at a number of medical facility types rather than simply one location, such as to splitting their time between an office, hospital, and clinic.
+Physicians can work for a hospital, with a group of doctors, as a solo doctor, in academics, in urgent care, and others.
+Doctors who are employed by groups or larger organizations have less independence in their care practices but they may have more flexibility in time away from work due to the number of doctors who can cover their patients.

 - Hospital: 40%